Shenghao28/Shenghao28.github.io/index.md

 <input type="button" id="bt" value="+" onclick="xx()"/><font size="3">Abstract</font><a href=" http://www.baidu.com"><font size="3">&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Link</font></a>
 <div id="div1" >
 <p style= "font-size:13px">
 <i><b>Purpose&nbsp;</b></i> Existing works in guidewire tip segmentation have focused on pixel-level accuracy only.
 However, for all the clinical applications, guidewire segmentation considering both pixel-level and topology-level accuracy is necessary.
 The existence of guidewire’s loop structure alerts the surgeons or robots to re-operate guidewire to avoid vessel damage caused by the bending structure of guidewire.
 Therefore, if the loop structure of guidewire forms during intervention, a guidewire segmentation model capable of producing result containing loop is much safer than the one producing results with the same pixel-level accuracy but no loop.
-Thus, a clinically useful guidewire segmentation model should achieve great performance in both pixel-level and topology-level.<br>
+Thus, a clinically useful guidewire segmentation model should achieve great performance in both pixel-level and topology-level.<br><br>
 <i><b>Methods&nbsp;</b></i> This paper focuses on guidewire segmentation with multiple contributions.
 1) Two algorithmic contributions – an iterative segmentation framework and a pixel-topology-coupled loss function, which emphasize pixel-level and topology-level segmentation equally.
 2) Metric contribution - a new metric that comprehensively evaluates the result in both pixel and topology level is introduced.
 3) Dataset contribution – We establish the first publicly-available guidewire dataset containing 3000+ X-ray images with radiologist-annotated result.
-4) Integration contribution – The algorithm is open-available and integrated into our previously developed surgical robot for surgical-scenario-validation.<br>
+4) Integration contribution – The algorithm is open-available and integrated into our previously developed surgical robot for surgical-scenario-validation.<br><br>
 <i><b>Results&nbsp;</b></i> The algorithm outperforms state-of-the-art in conventional pixel-level metric (0.06% ~ 4.21% on F1-Score and 1.88 ~ 8.13 pixels on tip-distance-error) and shows substantial superiority (0.16% ~ 20.99%) in newly introduced metric.
-The integration of the algorithm into the robot successfully realizes vision-based autonomous robotic guidewire manipulation in vivo.<br>
+The integration of the algorithm into the robot successfully realizes vision-based autonomous robotic guidewire manipulation in vivo.<br><br>
 <i><b>Conclusion&nbsp;</b></i> The framework is effective in segmenting the guidewire in a clinic-meaningful way – providing accurate position of tip’s endpoint (pixel-level) to the surgeon/robot and preserving the clinically meaningful structure (topology-level) simultaneously.<br>
 </p>
 </div>